benzhou1/smart-motion.nvim/docs/overview.md

 Covers:
 - How motion definitions work
 - How to register single or multiple motions
-- is_action behavior for supporting native-style operations (like dw, ciw)
+- infer behavior for supporting native-style operations (like dw, ciw)
 - Metadata and mapping options

 ➡️ View [registering.md](registering.md)